What Are Dental Implants?

 After healing, the abutments are attached to the implants.
 They will hold a custom-made bridge that the dental laboratory will mould and match to your existing teeth.

 In the final step, the custom bridge is cemented onto the abutments.
 The teeth have been replaced without disturbing the healthy teeth next to them, and bone loss has been halted.

-If you are missing most or all of your teeth in an arch (top or bottom), or have teeth that are too damaged to be saved, a full-mouth replacement implant may be a suitable option.
+If you are missing most or all of your teeth in an arch (top or bottom), or have teeth that are too damaged to be saved, full mouth implants may be a suitable option.
 Also known as a fixed implant-supported prosthesis, All-On-4® treatment, or All-On-Four Implant these options all involve a permanent bridge containing a full arch of new teeth being attached directly to a small number of anchor implants (often four implant roots as the names suggest).

 The implants are positioned just below the gum tissue and given time to fuse with the bone.
 Temporary abutments may be placed on the implants until the healing phase is complete.
 Your existing denture may be modified so that it can be worn without disturbing the implants during the healing process.

 Other treatments for the loss of natural teeth in an arch are fully detachable dentures.
 Dental implant-supported fixed bridges permit the replacement of the natural teeth with a fixed (non-removable) re-mediation.

 When the standard method of implant installation is used, the shortest full-recovery time-frame is about 5 months in the lower jaw and 7 months in the upper jaw.
 More recently, however, our team have been positioning an implant and crown in a single visit, making it possible to drastically shorten and expedite the healing process.